bosionsquirrel/IAN/README.md

 # IAN
-This is official Pytorch implementation of the paper "Interactive Attention Network for Remote Sensing Image Super-Resolution".
+This is official Pytorch implementation of the paper "Remote Sensing Image Super-Resolution via Interactive Attention".